paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * Check that now you can see the database provisioned in your compartment.
 ![console](images/console.png)

-* After the provisioning the outcome of the apply step is showed in the merge request page.
+* After the provisioning, the outcome of the apply step is showed in the merge request page.
 ![console](images/OutcomeApply.png)

 * Remove manually (using OCI Console) the ADB created previously.